dominikkempa/psascan/README.md

 ---------------------

 1. Download https://github.com/y-256/libdivsufsort/archive/2.0.1.tar.gz
 and install.
 Make sure to compile libdivsufsort to static 64-bit libraries, i.e., change the values of the following options in the main `CMakeLists.txt` from default values to

     ```
     option(BUILD_SHARED_LIBS "Set to OFF to build static libraries" OFF)
     option(BUILD_DIVSUFSORT64 "Build libdivsufsort64" ON)
     ```

+When installing libdivsufsort, pay attention to install them so that they are visible during compilation of pSAscan.
+We recommend installing libdivsufsort in the home directory, and adding

+    ```
+    export CPLUS_INCLUDE_PATH=$CPLUS_INLUDE_PATH:~/include
+    export LIBRARY_PATH=$LIBRARY_PATH:~/lib
+    ```

+to the .bashrc file (remember to `source .bashrc` to apply the update) in the home directory.

 2. The package contains a single Makefile in the main directory.
 Type `make` to build the executable.
 For usage instructions, run the